 Pay Your Bills on Time

 Paying your bills on or before their due date is one of the fastest ways to increase your credit score.
 Late payments can shave many points from your score, so it's a good idea to always keep track of deadlines.
-If you tend to be absent-minded, apps such as Squeeze can help you remember due dates and monitor your finances.
 Consider consolidating your monthly bills to trim the number of bills you have.
 If you missed payments in the past, ensure that all of your accounts are current.

 Allow Time to Pass